One or Both Feet That Are Turned Inward (Clubfoot) in Children: What to Know

-Clubfoot is a condition in which a child is born with one foot or both feet that turn inward (misshapen or deformed).
+Clubfoot is a condition where a child is born with one foot or both feet that turn inward (deformed).
 The bottom of the foot may face sideways or even upward.
-In babies with clubfoot, a leg tendon is shorter and tighter than normal.
-This is why the foot turns inward.
-The twisting can range from mild to severe.

-It is important to start treatment within 1-3 weeks after birth.
+It's important to start treatment within 1–3 weeks after birth.
 After corrective bracing, a child may be able to walk, wear shoes, and play sports.

 What are the causes?

-The exact cause of this condition is not known.
+The exact cause of clubfoot isn't known.

 What are the signs or symptoms?